Handy4ndy/HandyHooks/Xahau-Hooks-101/README.md

 - **[XRPLWin Hook Management](https://xahau-testnet.xrplwin.com/account/YOU_WALLET_RADDRESS_HERE/manage/hooks)**: Deploy and manage Hooks (replace `YOU_WALLET_RADDRESS_HERE` with your account, e.g., `rTest123...`).
 - **[Xahau Testnet Faucet](https://xahau-test.net/faucet)**: Fund Testnet accounts.
 - **[Xahau Explorer](https://test.xahauexplorer.com/en)**: Check transactions and Hook details.
+- **[Xahau Mainnet Explorer](https://xahau.xrplwin.com/)**: Check transactions and Hook details.

 ## Current Status
-The project is in its early stages, with a small set of Hooks already developed in the `001-005` folder (see the separate `README.md` there for details).
+The project is in its early stages, with a small set of Hooks already developed in the `001-005` `006-010` `011-015` folder (see the separate `README.md` there for details).
 These initial Hooks focus on basic transaction processing, serving as a foundation for learning C and Xahau Hooks.

 ## Future Plans
 As the project grows, new Hooks will explore: